What Is Progressive Supranuclear Palsy?

 Does PSP Affect a Person Mentally?

-Most PSP patients eventually experience a mild to moderate degree of mental problems.
-The slowing of thoughts and thinking makes it hard for the person to hold a conversation with others or to analyze problems.
+Most PSP patients eventually have a mild to moderate degree of mental problems.
+The slowing of thoughts and thinking makes it hard to hold a conversation with others or to analyze problems.

-There is a range of medication that can help curb its symptoms.
+There's a range of medication that can help curb its symptoms.
 Experts continue to research more treatment options for people with PSP.

-Sinemet is sometimes used, because it contains levodopa, which aids in controlling shakiness and tremors.
+Sinemet is sometimes used, because it contains levodopa, which is a dopamine replacement that helps control shakiness and tremors.

-Antidepressants are often suggested by doctors, along with sleeping pills, to help PSP patients who are experiencing sleep problems.
-Many drugs being developed to treat other neurological disorders are also being utilized to help treat PSP.
+Doctors often suggest antidepressants , along with sleeping pills, to help people with PSP who have sleep problems.
+Many drugs being developed to treat other neurological disorders are also being used to help treat PSP.

 Is There a Cure for PSP?